 Take a couple minutes and test your knowledge:

 Next episode we have a great discussion with Doc Riesberg, Doc Powell, Erik and myself in which we will discuss your answers as well as the following case presentation on the topic of crush injury:

-During our last deployment to BFE, we were tasked with training local police in vehicle mobility.
+During our last deployment, we were tasked with training local police in vehicle mobility.
 The original “house” we were using must have been around forever.
 We didn’t have our Engineer Sergeant out with us at the time that building was put up and didn’t know if the house was rated to hold the weight of the large water tank on the roof.

 One night we all woke up to a loud crash and screaming.
 As we scrambled to make sense of what had just happened, we found Josh under a pile of debris as he continued to call for help and grunt in pain.